portainer/kubernetes-beta/README.md

 In this current BETA, Applications will only display the following Kubernetes workloads: **Deployments**, **StatefulSets** and **DaemonSets**.

-We'll add support for isolated pods in a future version.
+We'll add support for isolated pods in a future version, see https://github.com/portainer/portainer/issues/4011

-## Why is it not open-source?

-Right now we are focussed on obtaining feedback on the UX/UI and features/functions we have created, and as the code is still BETA we will not be releasing to the general public under an open-source license.

-Expect to see this code merged into Portainer CE and released as such.